 You can ask questions about our products and services using our contact form, providing this information: prefix, title, surname, name, email, phone number and message.
 Using the contact form is not required.

 If you contact us by e-mail, phone or postal mail, we save the information you give us (e.g. your e-mail address, possibly your name and telephone number and/ or address) so that we can answer your questions.

 We save the information you give us for the communication with you (the legal basis is Article 6 (1) (f) GDPR).

 If you give us information regarding possible side effects of our medical products, we are required by law to process and save this information (the legal basis is Article 9 (2) (i) GDPR).

 We delete the data obtained in this context when storage is no longer necessary, or we limit the processing in case of statutory retention duties.

 Google (Universal) Analytics

 Google (Universal) Analytics uses techniques, such as cookies – text files that are stored on your computer – that make it possible to analyse your use of the website.
 The information concerning your use of this website is normally transmitted to a Google server in the USA and stored there.
 However, when the IP address is anonymised on this website, the IP address is shortened before transmission within the Member States of the European Union or other signatories of the Convention on the European Economic Area.
 Only in exceptional cases is the complete IP address transmitted to a Google server in the USA and shortened there.
-The anonymised IP address transmitted by your browser within the framework of Google Analytics will not be merged with other Google data.

 Recipients of personal data and data transfer to third countries